 You may think that we’re building a case for unlimited marketing runway, spend, and autonomy.
 Not so.
 Too many marketing teams operate on an island, disconnected from the broader business, and tragically, from the sales process.

 Strong marketing leaders work in lockstep with executives and sales leaders — setting out a clear vision that aligns with the overall goals of the business, and providing regular insight into marketing activities, successes, and failures.
-Alignment and accountability are two key ingredients in Authentic Brand’s Authentic Growth Methodology™; setting the stage for focused and iterative execution.
+Alignment and accountability are two key ingredients in Authentic’s Authentic Growth Methodology™; setting the stage for focused and iterative execution.

 A hiring solution: Experienced leadership on a part-time, flexible basis